Try Prime Discounted Monthly Offering

-Umayyad Stucco Statuette, Khirbat al Mafjar, Palestine, mid-8th century AD
+Umayyad Stucco Bust, Khirbat al Mafjar, Palestine, mid-8th century AD

 This man's headgear is now known to represent a qalansuwa quilted hat rather than a helmet.

 The shoulder belt which carried his scabbard is clearly visible but the painted dots which represented his mail armour can now only just be seen on his chest.

 Source: p.58, EH - 071 - The Great Islamic Conquests AD 632-750 by David Nicolle

 A few capital pieces enable one to determine exactly the development of the shape of the helmet.

 Ḳalḳashadī43 distinguished two different kinds: (a) the baiḍa, protecting the head but not the neck or ears,

 and (b) the mighfar, offering such protection — if I understand Ḳalḳashadī rightly — in camail.

 At the same time there was an older type of helmet in use, well covering the ears and the back of the head, but not in mail.